w180112/OpenflowSoftwareSWitch/README.md

 ## Note:

 1. This implementation is under OpenFlow protocol 1.3
-2. PacketOut OF packets are only print out and will do nothing so far.
-3. In Flowmod, I only implementation Flowmod type - "add flow" so far.
+2. In Flowmod, I only implementation Flowmod type - "add flow" so far.

 ## Test environment: